cmacfarl/NihonReader/README.md

 2. Creates timestamp segments for each sentence
 3. Assigns default timing values to each segment (3 seconds per segment)

-You can then refine these automatically generated timestamps in the timestamp editor for a perfect reading experience.
+You can then refine these automatically generated timestamps in the timestamp editor.

 ## License